atbolsh/TransformerHomunculus/full_task_list.md

  Is the gold closer to you in the first or second image?

 Requires visualization:
- Where were you in the last step?
+~ Where were you in the last step?
  Where were you 5 steps ago, roughly?
  Imagine this room without you.
  Imagine this room without gold.
  Imagine this room empty.
+ Please zoom in on just the agent
+ Please zoom in on the agent and the gold
+ Please zoom in on the gold

 Will require difficult loss funcs:
  Imagine if you were further away from the gold?
- Imagine if you were closer to the gold?
+~ Imagine if you were closer to the gold?

  Imagine if the gold were closer to the upper left corner of the game.

 These will help when I get to corners:
- Imagine a line from you to the gold.
+~ Imagine a line from you to the gold.
  Imagine what it would look like if you were facing the gold Imagine if you were halfway to the gold.

 Second order:

- Please solve this game: turn towards the gold and eat it.
+~ Please solve this game: turn towards the gold and eat it.
  Please tell me which of the gold pieces is closer
  Is this reconstruction better, or worse, than this one?
  Is this path better, or worse, than this one?